jonysy/parenchyma/README.md

 # parenchyma

-Parenchyma is a hard fork of [Collenchyma][collenchyma-repo], an extendable HPC-Framework for CUDA, OpenCL and common CPU.
+Parenchyma is a hard fork of [Collenchyma][collenchyma-repo], an extendable HPC-Framework originally developed by the [Autumnai team], as well as an [amazing group of contributors][collenchyma-contributors].

 ## Usage